 Bavette Steak & Sherry Shallot Sauce

-with Garlic Parmesan Potato Clusters & Roasted Green Beans
+with Garlic Parmesan Potato Clusters & Mixed Greens

-A totally real, verified fact that we just made up: People who cook fancier weeknight dinners are more likely to receive a compliment from a stranger, meet their celebrity crush, and/or win the lottery.
-They’re also guaranteed to be rewarded with a delicious, steakhouse-quality meal without leaving the comforts of their own kitchen.
-Case in point: this seared bavette steak that’s drizzled in a deluxe, sherry vinegar-spiked pan sauce with crispy, cheesy potato rounds and a heap of roasted green beans.
+People who cook fancier weeknight dinners are more likely to receive a compliment from a stranger, meet their celebrity crush, and/or win the lottery.
+Ok, we made most of that up, but they are guaranteed to be rewarded a delicious, steakhouse-quality meal without leaving the comforts of their kitchen.
+Case in point: these seared bavette steaks drizzled in a deluxe, sherry vinegar-spiked pan sauce with crispy, cheesy potatoes and a tangy mixed greens salad.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.